zofy29/ai-bot-workspace/CONTRIBUTING.md

 11. Add the competition to `src/competitions/competitions.js`.

 ## Pull requests
-Just one thing about pull requests: send them to the `development` branch.
+Just one thing about pull requests: send them to the `develop` branch.